5 Klesha sand how to overcome them

-This Klesha is the suffering of ignorance.
-It literally means to not see, to not know and to not understand.
+Avidya Klesha is the suffering of ignorance.
+It literally means to not see, to not know and do not understand.
 Particularly referring to the true self and true nature.
 It is a human trait to identify with the superficial changing parts of our being.
-The emotions we experience, our ever changing face, the thoughts we think and this entire identity we build around ourselves.
-When we try to fixate and identify with these things that will be ever changing and never lasting, we start to feel hopeless, lost or anxious.
+The emotions we experience, our ever-changing face, the thoughts we think and this entire identity we build around ourselves.
+When we try to fixate and identify with these things that will be ever-changing and never lasting, we start to feel hopeless, lost or anxious.
 We have fixated on controlling something that cannot be controlled and that can produce all kinds of other emotion, thoughts and anxiety.
 And so, we go, around in a circle.
-Building layer upon layer of self doubt and illusion.
-We are swallowed by Avidya, feeding the illusion each time we are consummed with the superficial.
+Building layer upon layer of self-doubt and illusion.
+We are swallowed by Avidya, feeding the illusion each time we are consumed with the superficial.

 To overcome this Avidya we must look deeply into ourselves and realise our true self is always there.
 Never changing and constant.
-The deep consiousness that were never born and will never cease to exist.
-Still and eternal in the center of the storm we have created for ourselves.
+The deep consciousness that was never born and will never cease to exist.
+Still and eternal in the centre of the storm we have created for ourselves.

 Each of us is composed and contains the infinite potential of all that is, was, and will ever be.

-This Klesha is the suffering of Egoism.
+Asmita Klesha is the suffering of Egoism.
 If we think back to Avidya.
 We have suffered already the loss of our essential and true identity.
 Now, the veil of Asmita falls over our eyes.
-We suffer with the ego and start to build a false sense of identity.
+We suffer from the ego and start to build a false sense of identity.